MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-lists-as-tiles.md

 - A verbose field appears at the bottom of the tile, separated by a line.

 > [!NOTE]
-> The Tile view respects user permissions and visibility settings on fields, like the `Visible` property, personalization, and so on.
-For example, suppose you have a field defined in `fieldgroup(Brick; <...>)` but the field is only defined in the table object, not in the page object: This field doesn't display in the Tile view by default.
+> The Tile view respects user permissions and visibility settings on fields, like the `Visible` property, `AccessByPermission` property, and personalization, and so on.
+For example, suppose you have a field defined in `fieldgroup(Brick; <...>)` but the field is only defined in the table object, not in the page object.
+This field doesn't display in the Tile view by default.
 Users can display the field by using personalization.

 ### Including images in tiles